On mixed-$\omega$-sheaves: Introduction

 We explain the organization of this paper.
-In Section \ref{x-sec2}, we collect some basic definitions.
-In Section \ref{x-sec3}, we prepare some useful and important lemmas.
+In Section \ref{p-sec2}, we collect some basic definitions.
+In Section \ref{p-sec3}, we prepare some useful and important lemmas.
 They will play a crucial role in this paper.
-In Section \ref{x-sec4}, we quickly explain some basic properties of Viehweg's weakly positive sheaves and big sheaves.
-In Section \ref{x-sec5}, we introduce mixed-$\omega$-sheaves and mixed-$\omega$-big-sheaves.
-In Sections \ref{x-sec6} and \ref{x-sec7}, we prove some basic properties of mixed-$\omega$-sheaves based on the theory of mixed Hodge structures.
-In Section \ref{x-sec8}, we treat a very special but interesting case.
-Section \ref{x-sec9} is the main part of this paper.
-We establish a fundamental theorem of the theory of mixed-$\omega$-sheaves.
-Section \ref{x-sec10} is devoted to the proof of Theorems \ref{z-thm1.5}, \ref{y-thm1.7}, and \ref{y-thm1.8}.
-In Section \ref{x-sec11}, we treat Nakayama's inequality on $\kappa_\sigma$, which has already played a crucial role in the theory of minimal models, and a slight generalization of the twisted weak positivity theorem.
+In Section \ref{p-sec4}, we quickly explain some basic properties of Viehweg's weakly positive sheaves and big sheaves.
+In Section \ref{p-sec5}, we introduce mixed-$\omega$-sheaves and mixed-$\omega$-big-sheaves.
+In Sections \ref{p-sec6} and \ref{p-sec7}, we prove some basic properties of mixed-$\omega$-sheaves based on the theory of mixed Hodge structures.
+In Section \ref{p-sec8}, we treat a very special but interesting case.
+More precisely, we treat weakly semistable morphisms $f\colon X\to Y$ in the sense of Abramovich--Karu with the assumption that the geometric generic fiber $X_{\overline \eta}$ of $f\colon X\to Y$ has a good minimal model.
+In this case, we can prove some strong results with the aid of the theory of minimal models.
+Section \ref{p-sec9} is the main part of this paper.
+We prove Theorem \ref{q-thm1.11}.
+Section \ref{p-sec10} is devoted to the proof of Theorems \ref{q-thm1.7}, \ref{q-thm1.8}, and \ref{q-thm1.9}.
+In Section \ref{p-sec11}, we prove Theorem \ref{q-thm1.12}, which has already played a crucial role in the theory of minimal models, and a slight generalization of the twisted weak positivity theorem, which is an extension of results of various people.
+In the final section:~Section \ref{p-sec12}, we give a sketch of the proof of Theorem \ref{q-thm1.6}.
+The proof is essentially analytic and is independent of the other sections.